-The ONS database from which the HCI series are taken is available at Household Costs Indices preliminary estimates, 12-month growth rates, expenditure shares and contributions for UK household groups and all-households - Office for National Statistics This also shows information on the expenditure shares of different categories of expenditure and their contribution to inflation enabling the reasons for the differences between the data for the different household groups to be explored further.
+The ONS database from which the HCI series are taken is available at All data related to Household Costs Indices, UK: fourth preliminary estimates, 2005 to 2021 - Office for National Statistics (ons.gov.uk).
+This also shows information on the expenditure shares of different categories of expenditure and their contribution to inflation enabling the reasons for the differences between the data for the different household groups to be explored further.

-Charts 1 and 1a: CPI, CPIH, RPI and overall HCI
+Charts 3 and 3a: CPI, CPIH, RPI and overall HCI